 OS-1g Public and private ownership and management of open space.
-Open space resource areas are owned and managed by the City, state agencies, tribal governments, land trusts, corporations, and private individuals.
-The City shall set the standard for responsible resource land stewardship through its management of the Community Forest, marshes, parks, and other resource lands, and encourage other public and private entities, entrusted with the ownership and management of similar resource areas, to consider natural resource values to the community in all ~~long term~~long-term use decisions.
+Open space resource areas are owned and managed by the City, state agencies, land trusts, corporations, and private individuals.
+The City shall set the standard for responsible resource land stewardship through its management of the Community

+Forest, marshes, parks, and other resource lands, and encourage other public and private entities, entrusted with the ownership and management of similar resource areas, to consider natural resource values to the community in all long term use decisions.

 OS-1h Greenbelts.
-"Greenbelt" is a general term that refers to natural, undeveloped, and/or agricultural lands that surround urban areas.
 Preserving greenbelts of agricultural and other open space lands is an effective method of defining urban development limits.
 The City shall encourage the County to preserve agricultural designations in the City's Planning Area.
 The City also supports greenbelt preservation through land and conservation easement acquisition.

-These measures will help preserve visual and associative links to nature,7 and reinforce the distinction between the City and adjacent communities.
+These measures will help preserve visual and associative links to nature, and reinforce the distinction between the City and adjacent communities.

-OS-1i Additional open space area identification and Acquisition of open space areas.
-There are ~~several privately held~~ land parcels, including forested property on the west slopes of Fickle Hill, and lands around Arcata Bay which would contribute significantly to the City's and regional open space systems.
-The City shall continue to pursue, or coordinate with land trusts, for acquisition of these parcels, from willing sellers, for their to expand the amount of open space and also for conservation easements to preserve open space values of private parcels values.
-Joint land acquisition funding ~~for land acquisition~~ will be coordinated with County, regional and state agencies.
-Community Forest acquisitions and acquisitions to benefit sea level rise adaptation will continue to be a priority.
-Other acquisition priorities shall be based on capital, operation and maintenance costs, accessibility, resource preservation, ability to complete or enhance an existing open space linkage system and unique environmental features.
-Lands acquired outside of the City Limits should be annexed pursuant to the Growth Management Element.
+OS-1i Acquisition of open space areas.
+There are several privately held land parcels, including forested property on the west slopes of Fickle Hill, which would contribute significantly to the City's open space system.
+The City shall pursue acquisition of these parcels, from willing sellers, for their open space values.
+Joint funding for land acquisition will be coordinated with County, regional and state agencies.